HectorCastelli/website/src/content/blog/your-spllit-backlog-is-failing-your-team.md

 Psychological safety is [essential for innovation](https://www.thoughtworks.com/en-es/insights/blog/product-innovation/psychological-safety-product-innovation).
 By harming it, teams are discouraged from sharing ideas, questions, concerns or making mistakes.

-The fear of making mistakes encourages teams to take as little risk as possible.
+The fear of making mistakes leads teams to avoid taking risks whenever possible.

 ### Poisoning communication